 The vet has to issue a specific form that is in English and Italian, stating dog details including the rabies vaccine and the microchip information.
 The cost for that was about $100 and they put both dogs on one form, which made it easier.

 We also needed to have the form signed by the Canadian Food Inspection Agency (CFIA).
 Both the vet and the CFIA must sign the form within 10 days of travel.
 This very important step has to be completed exactly as stated.
 I also had to bring the original rabies vaccinations certificates with me when I went for the CFIA agent’s signature.
 If you’re not in Canada, specific organization designated by your country will sign the papers for you.

-Once I started to look more into dog travel, I realized that many variables could affect the taking dogs abroad experience.
+Once I started to look more into our travel with pets scenario, I realized that many variables could affect the taking dogs abroad experience.